SIMAC: What is it?

 This is the part where you state the key elements of the context.
 To convince your audience, these elements must be indisputable facts or commonly raised questions .

-Choose key elements that your audience cannot disagree or discuss.
-You can use, for example, reliable data, previous analyzes in your company, etc. Explain your hypothesis clearly so that your entire presentation is built on a solid foundation.
-If you do this part well, you can move on to the next part with an audience that is convinced of your credibility and agrees with your statements.
+Choose key points that your audience cannot disagree with or dispute.
+You can use, for example, reliable data, previous analyses within your company, and so on.
+Explain your hypothesis clearly so that your entire presentation is built on solid foundations.
+If you do this part well, you can move on to the next part with an audience convinced of your credibility and in agreement with your statements.

-Idea: present your strategy and share your vision
+Idea: Outline your strategy and share your vision

-It is in this step that you provide the solution to the problem raised previously.
+This is the step where you provide the solution to the problem raised earlier.
 State your idea concisely.
 Focus on the essentials.
 Your idea must be quickly understandable .

-You should be able to state your strategy and summarize your idea in one or two sentences .
+You must be able to state your strategy and summarize your idea in one or two sentences .
 The simpler the sentence, the better.

 Mechanism: explain how it works